range rules and REGULATIONS

 - Only shotguns firing a maximum powder load of 3 dram equivalent, shot size 7 1/2, 8 or 9 shot, and a maximum muzzle velocity of 1200 fps are allowed.

-- Portable traps and other clay pigeon throwing devices may be used when positioned on or behind the 16 yard line.
+- Portable traps and other throwing devices may be used when positioned on or behind the 16-yard line.

-- When a person is in a trap house an orange safety cone shall be placed in a visible position.
+- When a person is in a trap house, an orange safety cone shall be placed in a visible position.
 (Usually on top of the traphouse.)

 - Firearms used in all trap events shall be fired from the shoulder.
-Folding stocks must be in the fully extended position.
+Folding stocks shall be in the extended position.

 - No slugs may be fired on this range.